Probability is always…

 Two or more events, where the outcome cannot be can only be one of the identified events – think “or”, which is calculated by:

-Example: a dice is thrown once, what is the probability of a 2 or a 5?
-(Clearly, in a single role of a dice (die??) you could never get both a 2 and a 5!)
+For example, a dice is thrown once, what is the probability of a 2 or a 5?
+(Clearly, in a single role of a die you could never get both a 2 and a 5!)

 Non-mutually exclusive events